FreeRTOS/Lab-Project-FreeRTOS-FAT/README.md

 The [standard C library style API](https://www.freertos.org/FreeRTOS-Plus/FreeRTOS_Plus_FAT/Standard_File_System_API.html) includes a thread local errno value, and the lower level native API provides a rich set of detailed error codes.

 For more details, please visit [FreeRTOS+FAT](https://www.freertos.org/FreeRTOS-Plus/FreeRTOS_Plus_FAT/index.html) page.

+## To consume FreeRTOS+FAT
+It is recommended to use this repository as a submodule.
+Please refer to [Git Tools — Submodules](https://git-scm.com/book/en/v2/Git-Tools-Submodules).

+## Notes
+This project is undergoing optimizations or refactorization to improve memory usage, modularity, documentation, demo usability, or test coverage.